 - 6. Neither the academic staff member nor the Dean will attend any meetings of the Board. - 7.
-The Board will review the comment(s), material provided and will determine if the comments in question should be excised, amended, or left as is.
+The Board will review the comment(s), material provided and will determine if the comments in question should be rescinded or left as is.
 The decision of the Board will be conveyed to the University and the Faculty Association along with the rationale for their decision. - 8.
-If the comments are to be excised or amended, Human Resources will prepare a new document to be included in the remainder of the stages of the review process.
+If the comments are to be rescinded, Human Resources will prepare a new document to be included in the remainder of the stages of the review process.
 Correspondence related to the removal of comments will not form part of the academic staff member's official file and will not be used during any further stages of review. - 9.
 The decision of the Board is final. - 10.
 The review process will be suspended until this stage is complete.
-Upon completion of this stage, there will be a seven day period in which to proceed to the next stage of review.
+Upon completion of this stage, there will be a seven day period in which to proceed to the next stage of review. - 11.
+The Tripartite Board Review process will be completed in a timely manner.